tomcadene/discord-navigator/README.md

 Notice the green shadow around the valorant server logo

 ## Who Is It For
 This extension is ideal for active Discord users who are members of numerous servers and need a streamlined way to navigate between them.
-Whether you're a community manager, gamer, or part of multiple interest groups, Discord Server Search enhances your Discord experience by saving time and reducing the hassle of manual browsing.
+Whether you're a community manager, gamer, or part of multiple interest groups, Discord Navigator enhances your Discord experience by saving time and reducing the hassle of manual browsing.

 ## Installation